rancher/dashboard/README.md

 There are 3 main stores for communicating with different parts of the Rancher API:
 - `management`: Points at the global-level "steve" API for Rancher as a whole.
 - `cluster`: Points at "steve" for the one currently selected cluster; changes when you change clusters.
-- `rancher`: Points at the "norman" API, primaily for global-level resources, but some cluster-level resources are actually stored here and not physically in the cluster to be available to the `cluster` store.
+- `rancher`: Points at the "norman" API, primally for global-level resources, but some cluster-level resources are actually stored here and not physically in the cluster to be available to the `cluster` store.

 And then a bunch of others: